 |Summary of external retail sales sources including Office for National Statistics, British Retail Consortium, CBI, BDO, John Lewis, Visa and more|

 Download previous editions

-Subscribers can download previous editions of this report released in the past two months via the links below.
+Subscribers can download previous editions of this report via the links below.